 Since the inception of the initiatives begun in 2011, the Company has recognized restructuring charges of \$53 million.
 The additional pretax costs related to completing restructuring actions initiated to date are not expected to be significant.
 Cash payments of approximately \$12 million to \$13 million are expected during the remainder of 2013 with an additional \$3 million expected to be paid by the end of 2015.
 Additional restructuring actions may be taken and the resulting charges and cash requirements could be material.

-Notes to Unaudited Condensed Consolidated Financial Statements-(Continued)
+Notes to Unaudited Condensed Consolidated Financial Statements-(Continued) (In thousands, unless otherwise noted)

 10. EMPLOYEE BENEFIT PLANS